-InnoDB 1.1 incorporates several checks to guard against the possible crashes and data corruptions that might occur if you run an older release of the MySQL server on InnoDB data files using a newer file format.
+InnoDB incorporates several checks to guard against the possible crashes and data corruptions that might occur if you run an old release of the MySQL server on InnoDB data files that use a newer file format.
 These checks take place when the server is started, and when you first access a table.
 This section describes these checks, how you can control them, and error and warning conditions that might arise.

-Considerations of backward compatibility only apply when using a recent version of InnoDB (the InnoDB Plugin, or MySQL 5.5 and higher with InnoDB 1.1) alongside an older one (MySQL 5.1 or earlier, with the built-in InnoDB rather than the InnoDB Plugin).
+You only need to consider backward file format compatibility when using a recent version of InnoDB (the InnoDB Plugin, or MySQL 5.5 and higher with InnoDB) alongside an older version (MySQL 5.1 or earlier, with the built-in InnoDB rather than the InnoDB Plugin).
 To minimize the chance of compatibility issues, you can standardize on the InnoDB Plugin for all your MySQL 5.1 and earlier database servers.

 If a version of InnoDB supports a particular file format (whether or not that format is the default), you can query and update any table that requires that format or an earlier format.
 Only the creation of new tables using new features is limited based on the particular file format enabled.
-Conversely, if a tablespace contains a table or index that uses a file format that is not supported by the currently running software, it cannot be accessed at all, even for read access.
+Conversely, if a tablespace contains a table or index that uses a file format that is not supported, it cannot be accessed at all, even for read access.

 The only way to “downgrade” an InnoDB tablespace to

-an earlier file format is to copy the data to a new
+the earlier Antelope file format is to copy the data to a new

 table, in a tablespace that uses the earlier format.
-This can be done with the
+This can be

 The easiest way to determine the file format of an existing InnoDB